ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 455.
 Mathematical Models in Electrical Engineering (3)

 Prerequisite: ECE 350.
-Corequisite: ECE 460.
-Recommended Corequisites: ECE 351, 450.
+Corequisite: ECE 460L.
+Recommended Corequisites: ECE 351, ECE 450.
 Introduction to information transmission.
-Analog communication systems: AM.
-DSB, SSB, VSB, FM and PM.
+Analog communication systems: AM, DSB, SSB, VSB, FM and PM.
 Frequency-division multiplexing techniques.
 Superheterodyne receiver.
-One 3-hour lab per week.
+3 hours lecture, one 3-hour lab per week.
 Available for graduate credit.

 ECE 480.
 Fundamentals of Control Systems (3)